 Of all the photos that I have posted on my Instagram page, I think my doughnuts have been by far the most popular and I have been asked so many times for the recipe – so here goes!
-There are so many doughnut recipes floating around the internet however, I really recommend trying this recipe – It’s amazing and the doughnuts are so addictive!
+There are so many doughnut recipes floating around the internet however, I really recommend trying this recipe!
 My favourite flavour to make is cinnamon sugar, but I also love making different versions including pink iced with sprinkles, original glazed and chocolate.

-These doughnuts are gluten and milk free! – They do use eggs though so unfortunately not vegan.
+These doughnuts are gluten and dairy free!
+They do use eggs though so unfortunately not vegan however for a vegan option, try using an egg replacer (such as a chia or flax egg).
 For the doughnuts I use a tray that I brought on amazon for around £8.00 so nothing too expensive.
 The recipe is also super simple so perfect for people (like me) that have a tendency to be rather clumsy in the kitchen!

 Ingredients (Makes 12 doughnuts)-

 -1 and 1/2 tbsp extra virgin olive oil (Can also use vegetable oil or melted coconut oil)

 -Non stick spray (Could also use cooking oil or melted coconut oil)

 For the cinnamon sugar: